jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 * Adds a new button to the launcher
 * Adds a new command to the command palette
-* When either of those is triggered, it opens a new tab/window which displays a random image and caption from a small curated collection of public domain images.
+* When either of those is triggered, it opens a new tab/window with a viewer showing a random image and caption from a small curated collection of public domain images.
+* The viewer also has a "refresh" button to trigger fetching a new image and caption.

 Now, let's build it together from scratch.